-Small modular reactors (SMRs) are nuclear fission reactors which are smaller than conventional reactors.
+Small modular reactors (SMRs) are nuclear fission reactors that are smaller than conventional reactors.
 The term “small” in the context of SMRs refers to design power output.
-As per the International Atomic Energy Association (IAEA) classification, small modular reactors are defined as reactors which produce power output of less than or equal to 300 MWe.
-It must be noted, most of the commercial reactors operating around the world are large reactors with power output ranging between 1000 MWe and 1600 MWe.
-The term “modular” in the context of SMRs refers to its scalability and to the ability to fabricate major components of the nuclear steam supply system (NSSS) in a factory environment and then transported to the site.
-Its scalability means that some of SMRs are to be deployed as multiple-module power plants.
+As per the International Atomic Energy Association (IAEA) classification, small modular reactors are defined as reactors that produce a power output of less than or equal to 300 MWe.
+It must be noted that most of the commercial reactors operating around the world are large reactors with power output ranging between 1000 MWe and 1600 MWe.
+The term “modular” in SMRs refers to its scalability and the ability to fabricate major components of the nuclear steam supply system (NSSS) in a factory environment and then transport them to the site.
+Its scalability means that some SMRs are to be deployed as multiple-module power plants.

 SMR designs include:

 - Light Water Reactors

 According to their promoters, the scalability, modularity, robust design, and enhanced safety features of the SMR offer great advantages over large commercial reactors.
 It must be noted that this reactor design is currently (2018) at the stage of development.
 However, its technology is similar to proven naval reactors.

 SMRs have the potential to expand countries to enhance the energy supply security and embarking countries which have inadequate infrastructure or less established grid systems (not suited for large commercial reactors).
 However, SMRs have the potential to become a key part of the energy mix even in developed countries that often face problems with the construction of large commercial reactors.

 See more: ADVANCES IN SMALL MODULAR REACTOR TECHNOLOGY DEVELOPMENTS, a supplement to ARIS, IAEA, 2014.